cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 Security Implications and Vulnerabilities
 The challenge with embedded systems: keeping them up to datewith security fixes.
-  - Exploits are regularly discovered,Whendiscoverthem,release patches. apply the patch, the system is no longer vulnerable to the exploit.
+  - Exploits are regularly discovered,Whendisconverthem,release patches. apply the patch, the system is no longer vulnerable to the exploit.
   - But vendors of embedded systems are not as aggressive in identifying vulnerabilities and creating patches to fix them.
   - patch management: routine function for IT administrators
   - In contrast, how often does a regular user think about checking